LacunaOmnibus/MontyLacuna/doc/types.rst

-The types.Translator class allows us to translate from various spellings that will be commonly passed in by the user, into the correct system name, saving the user from having to look up, once again, what "Placebo IV" translates into.
+The types.Translator class allows us to translate from various spellings that will be commonly passed in by the user, into the correct system name, saving the user from having to look up, once again, what the system name for "Placebo IV" is.

 Resources that don't have a listed translation probably don't need one (a barge is a barge, and nobody's going to spell it any differently).
 All names